Things to do in Niagara Falls this Summer

 Hornblower Niagara Cruises is one of those Niagara Falls Attractions that you must experience.
 This catamaran holds up to 700 people and has tours both day and night.
 From the Voyage to the Falls during the day to the Illumination by the Falls and Fireworks cruises at night.
 Whatever cruise you choose, you are sure to be wowed and well let’s be honest here, you are bound to get wet!

 Now let’s switch from a voyage in front of the Falls to a Journey Behind the Falls.
 This is another Niagara Falls Attraction that will leave you amazed and inspired.
 With this attraction, you’ll be descending 150 feet and get the chance to explore 130 year old tunnels and once again you just might get a little wet (or shall we say “misted”).
 And by the way, the negative icons from the Falls are supposed to be great for wellness.
-And speaking of wellness, there have been three Namaste Niagara yoga sessions at Journey Behind the Falls this summer and we’re hoping for more, so stay tuned.
+And speaking of wellness, there have been three Namaste Niagara yoga sessions at Journey Behind the Falls last summer and this just in….there will be more.
+Click here for details.

 This is one of the newer Niagara Falls Attractions that will allow you to soar through the sky on four parallel ziplines, travelling at 670 metres (2,200 feet) through the wide river gorge.
 And this might be the best view of both the Canadian Horseshoe and American Falls that you’ll experience at full speed.